Financial Planning Can Increase Employee Productivity

 Encourage participation in retirement plans.

 As more and more companies turn to defined-contribution plans, the need for general employee participation in such plans is vital, especially for higher-paid employees and the business owners.
-In the case of the popular 401(k) plan, 35 percent of eligible employees do not participate often fail to invest in the plans wisely, leaving inadequate resources for retirement and causing resentment toward the employer.
+In the case of the popular 401(k) plan, 25 percent of eligible employees do not participate or often fail to invest in the plans wisely, leaving inadequate resources for retirement and causing resentment toward the employer.

 Develop appreciation of non-cash benefits.